UPDATED AUGUST 2026

 The AI Developer Tech Stack

-3. Write your system prompt: Define the AI's behavior precisely
+3. Write your system prompt: Define the AI's behavior precisely.
+This is the single most important piece of your tool.

-4. Build the UI: Use the AI web development tools from our guide
+4. Build the UI: Use AI web development tools like v0 or Bolt to scaffold the frontend in hours rather than weeks.

 Deployment Options